 So today during technology, we learned about atoms.
 Adams make up everything in the world, from cars, to TVs, to the new IPhone that everyone’s going crazy over.
 Atoms are so tiny that you can’t see them with the naked eye.
 The average atom is about one-tenth of a billionth of a meter across.
 But there isn’t just one type of atom, there are multiple.
 118 have been discovered.
 These are called elements and can be found on the Periodic Table.
 Each element contains a different amount of protons.
 For example, all hydrogen atoms have 1 proton while all carbon atoms have 6 protons.

 There are three parts to an atom.
 These three parts are protons, which have positive electrical charge, and are found together with neutrons, which have no electrical charge, in the nucleus of each atom.
+The nucleus is the positively charged central core of an atom, consisting of protons and neutrons and containing nearly all its mass.
 Negatively charged electrons orbit the nucleus.

 Fun Fact: The word atom comes from the Greek word for ‘uncuttable’ or ‘undivided.’
 For a very long time, people believed atoms were the fundamental “uncuttable” unit of matter.

 Below I posted a video we watched in class.
 It will give more information about atoms.

 Here’s a cheesy joke about atoms that I found on the internet

 Q: Why should you never trust an atom?

 A: They make up everything.